Plenary Speakers & NTC Award Winners

 Professor Max Shulaker was awarded the NTC Early Career Award for his work on carbon nanotubes and the broad area of nano-systems, including nanofabrication technologies, nanodevices, circuits, and architectures.

-Dr. Myeong-Lok Seol, NASA Ames Research center
+Dr. Myeong-Lok Seol, NASA Ames Research Center, NTC Early Career Award

 Dr. Myeong-Lok Seol is currently a Research Scientist in Center of Nanotechnology of NASA Ames Research Center, California.
 His research interest includes energy harvesting and nanotechnology-driven electronic devices.
 He completed his education at the Korea Advanced Institute of Science and Technology, where he was received his B.S.
 Masters, and PhD in electrical engineering.